 “Before attending the group I did not accept I had this condition.
 Since attending I have accepted and come to terms with it”

 As the husband of one participant told us:

 Changes in how people talked about dementia.
 Some of our research has looked at the way in which the language that participants use changes across the eight weeks of the course (Cheston et al, 2015 and 2018).
-In the first weeks, participants some times tend to avoid using such words as “dementia” or “Alzheimer’s disease” and instead talk about their dementia indirectly, for instance as “it” or “that thing”..
-Gradually, another way of talking emerges, with course participants often being more able to reflect on how their dementia made them feel.
-In the final sessions, the course moves onto talking openly about learning new techniques for living well with dementia, and participants often speak about feeling proud about coping in a different way.
+The process of change for some participants seems to be that during the first weeks, they may at times avoid using words such as "dementia" or “Alzheimer’s disease” and instead talk about their dementia indirectly, for instance as “it” or “that thing”.
+Gradually, another way of talking may emerge, with course participants often being more able to reflect on how their dementia made them feel.
+In the final sessions, the course moves on talking openly about learning new techniques for living well with dementia, and some participants may begin to speak more openly about feeling pleased that they are coping in a new way with their dementia.

 At around the midpoint of the course, participants are encouraged to think over the advantages and disadvantages of telling other people about their diagnosis.
 However, while we encourage participants to think about this issue, we are aware that this is often a difficult subject for people to think about, and we leave it to participants and their families to decide who to tell and what to say.
 However, when participants start to find it easier to talk about their dementia in the group, then they often also feel more able to discuss this with others.
 Participants tell us that:

 “I’ve been able to tell people about having dementia and been given the confidence to do that”;